LanguageAndDiplomacy/IntroCS/projects/bots.md

 too small, the bot should tell the user to pick a larger number.
 If the user guesses a number that is too large, the bot should tell the user to pick a smaller number.

-Bonus.
-When the bot recieves the command **convert**, it will ask the user "What binary number should I convert to decimal?"
+**Bonus** When the bot recieves the commands **decimal**, it will ask the user "What binary number should I convert to decimal?"
 The user then can enter binary number they wish, and the bot says what that binary number is in decimal.
+When receiving the command **binary**, it asks "What decimal number should I convert to binary".
+The user enters a decimal number and the both says the number converted to binary.

 ### Rubric (64 pts)
 1. **switch** (9 pts)